The Private Competition Enforcement Review: Canada

 Fourth, the Court held that the Competition Act does not constitute an exhaustive 'complete code' for plaintiffs who have suffered injury in a price-fixing action.
 Instead, it remains open for plaintiffs to also assert common law or equitable causes of action for the price-fixing conduct, such as claims of common law conspiracy or unjust enrichment.

-Fifth, the Court held that the statutory two-year limitations period to commence a civil action contained in the Competition Act is subject to, and can be extended by, the principle of discoverability.
+Fifth, the Court held that the statutory two-year limitation period to commence a civil action contained in the Competition Act is subject to, and can be extended by, the principle of discoverability.

 The Court of Appeal for Ontario permitted claims by 'absent foreign claimants' to proceed in Airia Brands Inc v.
-Air Canada,3 opening the door to worldwide classes in price-fixing class actions.
-The 2017 Airia case concerns allegations of price fixing in the market for air cargo services into and out of Canada.
+Air Canada,10 opening the door to worldwide classes in price-fixing class actions.
+The 2017 Airia case concerns allegations of price-fixing in the market for air cargo services into and out of Canada.
 Class counsel sought to certify a global class consisting of anyone purchasing such services regardless of where such purchasers were domiciled or any direct presence-based connections to Canada.